dagniel/ckan-on-openshift/README.md

 	- the rest of the env vars will be substituted inside the `ckan.ini` file if it is marked as being template

 #### `ckan` Secret
-Mainly holds environment variables that container-specific.
+Mainly holds environment variables that are container-specific.

 ## Solr
 Images are found at https://quay.io/repository/dagniel/ckan.solr-on-openshift<br>